coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 will, but not force effects.
 His or her attack ignores natural armor, armor, and shields, although deflection bonuses and force effects work normally against it.
-An incorporeal perfect wight moves silently and cannot be heard with Listen checks if he or she doesn't wish to be.
+An incorporeal perfect wight moves silently and cannot be heard with Listen checks if he or she doesn’t wish to be.
 While incorporeal, the perfect wight has no Strength score, so his or her Dexterity modifier applies to both melee and ranged attacks.

 **Shadow Form (Su):** At 4th level, the perfect wight can take shadow form once per day, plus one additional time per day every five levels thereafter.
-The perfect wight's shadow form lasts 1 minute per level of the prestige class.
+The perfect wight’s shadow form lasts 1 minute per level of the prestige class.
 While in shadow form the perfect wight is incorporeal (see above), is immune to critical hits, and can fly at a speed of 100 feet (good).
 The perfect wight can also use the substance